 Latest posts by Showmax Press (see all)

-Binge The Girl From St Agnes first and only to Showmax at https://www.showmax.com/eng/tvseries/fu974m61-the-girl-from-st-agnes.
-The series is also being distributed internationally by Red Arrow Studios International (Death and Nightingales, Bosch).
+In a South African first, the dark drama is being distributed internationally by Red Arrow Studios International (Death and Nightingales, Bosch).